mikeball/mockup/README.md

 # Mockup

-Easily create clickable wireframe prototypes.
-Pre-loaded with everything you need including bootstrap 3 responsive, and mockup example elements.
-Live refresh of changes in the browser when you save changes.
-Handles dynamic lists of data so you don't repeat html templates in long lists of items.
+Easily create responsive and clickable wireframe prototypes.
+Pre-loaded with everything you need including bootstrap 3 and example elements to build out wireframes.
+Live browser refresh of changes on file saves.
+Add dynamic lists of data so you don't repeat html templates in long lists of items.
 Uses mustache templates so they can be used as starting point when programming begins.
-We sorted out how to generate a complete static html versions of the mockup that you can host in sub-folders on your own site or Amazon S3 bucket.
+We also sorted out how to generate a complete static html versions of the mockup that you can host in sub-folders on your own site to share with others.

 ## Status